modin-project/unidist/docs/index.rst

 Usage
 =====

-An example below describes squaring the numbers from a list using unidist:
+The example below describes squaring the numbers from a list using unidist:

 .. code-block:: python